 Once you have made your final selection(s), consult the Where To Buy section to find your nearest showroom or local supplier.
 You can send them a direct link of your preference or save and send via pdf.

 Prior to ordering the radiators we recommend discussing the installation in detail with your installer.
 Poor installation can mar the final look but can easily be avoided by checking off some simple points – see out Hot Tips section below.
 All product fitting sheets are downloadable from this website and our experienced team in our London Showroom are on hand to answer any queries you might have.

 The first thing to consider is whether you want to match your existing radiator size and position or to place new models elsewhere.
 Moving them will require reconfiguring pipework, which could involve removing floorboards and/or plaster – this is quite common for whole room refurbishments but may be more involved if you are just replacing the radiators.
 Our range of stock models has been carefully selected to accommodate both requirements.

 Traditionally radiators were placed under windows as this helps to counteract any cold downdraughts and prevent condensation, plus which this position is often unobtrusive.
 However, with double glazing and modern levels of insulation it is easily possible to locate your radiators away from the window in the position you decide is most pleasing aesthetically.
 Tall slim radiators can be installed in areas which are otherwise unusable and can also make a great feature.
 Removing radiators from under windows also allows for floor length curtains to be used.

-For large areas of glazing, which may be prone to condensation, consider using low level radiators such as our Convector and Flow Form.
+For large areas of glazing, which may be prone to condensation, consider using low level radiators such as our Flow Form.

 Manual valves: these have no labelled settings.
 Simply turn the valve head until the radiator is giving out the amount of heat desired.
 They are most suitable for use in rooms where your heating needs will be fairly constant e.g. for towel radiators in bathrooms, or where the preference is for a more subtle and discreet appearance.